wjtk4444/eso-addons/Teleport/README.md

 - desHAan
 - dEsH

-will expand to their first match, **Deshaan**.
-However, the two examples presented below are not equal because of the additional space used in the second command.

-- `/tp Deshaan`
-- `/tp  Deshaan` (extra space between `/tp` and `Deshaan` is invisble, thanks github...)

 Possible matches of every category are sorted (separately per category) in alphabetical order, which means that ie. **Vivec** will match **Vivec's Antlers** instead of **Vivec City** which most of the players would expect.
-If you want to travel specifically to **Vivec City** wayshrine, you need to either specify at least "**Vivec **" (note the extra space at the end), or create an alias.
+If you want to travel specifically to **Vivec City** wayshrine, you need to either specify at least "**Vivec C**", or create an alias.
 If you want to target wayshrines only, you can append "** Wayshrine **" at the end to avoid collisions with other names.
 User-defined aliases will be explained in a [later part of this manual](#aliases).

 The input matching order is:

 - User defined alias
-- Internal commands (help, leader)
+- Internal commands (help, leader, surveymaps)
 - Predefined dungeon/arena/trial alias
 - Zone name
 - Wayshrine name